WWE Rumors: Major Women’s Heel Turn Coming For ‘Monday Night Raw’ Brand

 Now that Charlotte Flair is gone to SmackDown Live, Sasha Banks has a chance to win her fourth WWE women’s title, this time from her close friend Bayley.
 While the matches with Charlotte were revolutionary for the WWE main roster, she has proven to have great chemistry with Bayley.

-It would also give Sasha Banks to try her hand at playing a heel again, something she seemed more comfortable with in NXT.
+It would also allow Sasha Banks to try her hand at playing a heel again, something she seemed more comfortable with in NXT.
 There is still four months until SummerSlam, and these are still just rumors, but the WWE has a chance to relive history if they pull the trigger on this heel turn against Bayley.

 [Featured Image by WWE]